openedx-unsupported/edx-analytics-dashboard/docs/en_us/dashboard/source/performance/Performance_Answers.rst

 that these answers also indicate the continent of Antarctica, but in languages other than English.
 Seeing answers such as these in the report might reassure you that more students understand the question and the relevant course material than is indicated by the correct answer count.
-You might then decide to reconfigure the problem so that correct answers in other languages also evaluate as correct.
+You might decide to reconfigure the problem so that correct answers in other languages also evaluate as correct.
 Alternatively, you might decide to revise the question to specify that answers be given in English only.

 =====================================================
-Reviewing Answers to Test and Complete Course Setup
+Reviewing Answers to Complete Course Setup
 =====================================================

 Before the release date of each section, you encourage your beta testers to